neomerx/cors-illuminate/README.md

 ## Install

+### 1 Composer

 ```
 composer require neomerx/cors-illuminate
 ```

+### 2.1 Laravel

+> For Lumen skip this step and see step 2.2

-Add to your applications CORS provider by adding the following line to your `config/app.php` file
+Add CORS provider by adding the following line to your `config/app.php` file
 ```php
 <?php